ARPA-SIMC/smnd/README.md

 ## SMND and SMND ##

-The package SMND is not related to the SMND meant as *Servizio Meteorologico Nazionale Distribuito*, because, according to our knowledge, Servizio Meteorologico Nazionale Distribuito does not exist yet.
+The package SMND is not related to the **SMND** meant as the Italian *Servizio Meteorologico Nazionale Distribuito*, because, according to our knowledge, Servizio Meteorologico Nazionale Distribuito does not exist.
 Please inform us when it will be created.

+> Il pacchetto software SMND non ha nessun legame con il **Servizio
+> Meteorologico Nazionale Distribuito** in quanto il Servizio
+> Meteorologico Nazionale Distribuito non esiste.
+Si pregano i
+> competenti organi di informarci quando esso verrà istituito.